 It may seem like a pretty basic concept.
-Go to the store (or order one for pick-up – get $10 off your first order of $50 using this link!), grab a turkey, and take it home.
+Go to the store (or order one for pick-up — get $10 off your first order of $50 using this Walmart code!), grab a turkey, and take it home.
 Badabing badaboom.
 But wait just a sec!
 Size actually does matter when it comes to buying a turkey.

 First of all, you need to figure out how many people will be eating on this bad boy.
 You usually want to have 1 to 1.5 pounds of turkey per person.
-Obviously, kids wouldn’t need that much.
-So use your best judgement to get the most realistic amount that you would need.
+Obviously, kids wouldn't need that much.
+So use your best judgment to get the most realistic amount you would need.

 Bigger is not always better when it comes to a turkey.
-A larger bird usually means that the turkey is older, and will most likely be tough and have a gamey flavor to it.
-Trust us, you don’t want that!
-They’re also harder to cook – you usually end up with it being done on the outside while the inside is still undercooked.
+A larger bird usually means the turkey is older, and will most likely be tough and have a gamey flavor to it.
+Trust us, you don't want that!
+They're also harder to cook — you usually end up with it being done on the outside while the inside is still undercooked.
 Uck!
 Just trust us on this one.

 HOW TO THAW A TURKEY

 If your turkey is frozen, then you'll need to give it plenty of time to thaw in the refrigerator before you cook it.
 Yes, we said in the refrigerator!
 It's important that you thaw it safely.
 A good rule of thumb is about 24 hours for every 4 to 5 pounds.
 If you have a smaller 12-pound turkey, then it would probably take about 3 days, whereas a 14-pound turkey would take closer to 4 days.

 Give yourself plenty of time for your turkey to completely thaw!
 If you have the time, it won't hurt your turkey to sit in the fridge for an extra day or two.

 There are a few different ways you can cook your turkey.
 Choose which works best for you based on the size of your turkey and the equipment you have!